ballerina-platform/openapi-connectors/openapi/interzoid.convertcurrency/Module.md

 To use the Interzoid convert currency connector in your Ballerina application, update the .bal file as follows:

 ### Step 1: Import connector
-First, import the ballerinax/interzoid.convertcurrency module into the Ballerina project.
+Import the ballerinax/interzoid.convertcurrency module into the Ballerina project.

 ```ballerina
 import ballerinax/interzoid.convertcurrency as convertcurrency;